Uizard; a Figma alternative (Uizard vs Figma)

 First thing's first.

-Uizard is easy-to-use and a bit magical
+Uizard: Easy-to-use and a bit magical

 Generally speaking, Uizard is a design tool solely made for creating digital products.
 You can easily and quickly design mobile apps, web apps, websites, and desktop software.